2025 Philadelphia Eagles season: Week 6: at New York Giants

 Four days after their 21–17 upset loss at home to the Broncos, the Eagles looked to bounce back when they visited the rival New York Giants.
 Despite holding a four-point second quarter lead, the Eagles' offensive struggles continued as they once again collapsed in the second half.
 Jaxson Dart and Cameron Skattebo dominated the Eagles' depleted defense for 21 unanswered points, concluding in a 34–17 blowout loss for Philadelphia.
 It was the Eagles' fourth loss in their last six road games against the Giants.
 With their second straight upset loss, the Eagles fell to 4–2 and suffered their first two game losing streak since their 2023 campaign.
 In addition, Jalen Hurts threw his first regular season interception since November 10, 2024.

+In addition to the Eagles losing, the Philadelphia Phillies (who were eliminated in Game 4 of the 2025 National League Division Series by the Los Angeles Dodgers) and Philadelphia Flyers also lost on the same night.
+This triple loss occurred for the first time since October 16, 1983.